Hluhluwe Umkhumbi Lodge

-The best positioned lodge in Hluhluwe, Umkumbi Lodge, Zululand to explore from.
-Umkhumbi Lodge is a small 12 room lodge perfectly situated within close proximity to all the best attractions and wildlife hotspots in the region.
+The best-positioned lodge in the Hluhluwe wildlife area, Umkumbi Lodge is in the KZN region of South Africa also known as Zululand.
+Umkhumbi Lodge is a small low impact 12 room self-cater lodge perfectly situated within close proximity to all the best attractions and wildlife hotspots in this Big5 region of Hluhluwe Imfolozi.

 About Hluhluwe Umkhumbi Lodge

-Umkhumbi Lodge is the best lodge in the area to stay if you want to get the most out of your time in Zululand.
+The Lodge is one of the best self-cater lodges in the area to stay if you want to get the most out of your time in Zululand.
 This is a family-friendly bush lodge near Hluhluwe town on the R 22/Sodwana Bay Road in KwaZulu-Natal, South Africa.

 ROOMS AND SURROUNDINGS at Hluhluwe Umkhumbi Lodge

-All 12 rooms have been carefully built the sand-forest, making sure the fragile ecosystem is preserved.
+All 12 rooms have been carefully built in the forest, making sure the fragile ecosystem is preserved.

-The best place to be if you have a passion for the outdoors and experiencing life in the bush with all the comforts you would expect at your home from home.
+The best place to be if you have a passion for the outdoors and experiencing life in the bush with all the comforts you would expect at home.

 All of the 12 rooms are extremely comfortable and spacious, with air-conditioning and en-suite facilities.

-The dining room downstairs is renowned for all our guests wanting to come back for more time and again.
+The Lodge is renowned, and guests come back time and time again.

 Chef Meva has been with us since just after we opened and is ready to prepare another delicious meal for you.